WeiDUorg/weidu/README-WeiDU-Changes.txt

 Version 224:
   * Fixed a regression in ADD_PROJECTILE and friends.
   * DECOMPRESS_BIFF added.
+  * sc#addWmpAre can patch worldm25.wmp or other worldmap areas.

 Version 223:
   * Fixed a bug that was breaking REPLACE_TRIGGER_TEXT_REGEXP in some